What is the global plastics treaty?

 • Transparency would increase safety, allow targets to be set and hold polluters accountable from the extraction phase to disposal.

-In addition, it is crucial to include fair financing for these measures: countries who do not produce the pollution should not pay to clean up its impacts; and investment should be directed into safe reuse systems, not single-use alternatives and never-ending waste management.
+In addition, it is crucial to include dedicated and fair financing for these measures: countries who do not produce the pollution should not pay to clean up its impacts; and investment should be directed into safe reuse systems, not single-use alternatives and never-ending waste management.

 Groups like Trash Hero, as well as scientists, Indigenous Peoples, trade unions, and groups representing women and youth are invited to join the plastics treaty talks as “Observers”.
 We can offer the negotiators our opinions, perspectives and expertise on the issues when asked, but we cannot vote or make any decisions.